ghaithbilbeisi/3D-Hand-Pose-Estimation-Using-Depth-RGB-and-RGBD/README.txt

+**All code and data used for the project should still be on pc 2106 under \home\bilbeisi\REN, this readme is for someone trying to recreate the steps followed in this project.

 Directories:

-- Base directory is ~/REN/ (PC 2106 that's /home/bilbeisi/REN/)
+- Base directory is ~/REN/ (PC 2106 that's /home/bilbeisi/REN/).
+Make sure to search the evaluation folder for and replace my root/base_directory with yours.

 - The Data directory should containt the original unprocessed FPA images.
 Go to https://imperialcollegelondon.box.com/v/first-person-action-benchmark to download and unzip the data from the Video_files directory for all six subjects into this directory (email g.garcia-hernando@imperial.ac.uk for password to access data).